VJigouline/SceneEditor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
 Project options: routing and [SCSS](https://sass-lang.com/documentation) as a style sheet.

+## Version 1.0 released

+Stable version 1.0 released.
+It covers significant part of editing for ThreeJS lights and materials.
+Viewing GLTF, Collada and STL files.
+Editing lights and materials for imported files.
+Retrieving materials from the loaded GLTF and Collada files.
+Saving and loading lights and materials to reuse in other projects.
+Exporting scene in GLTF format.

+## Further development
+Implementation of constructive geometry creation and editing.

 ## Usage
 Working version at [scene.meercad.com](http://scene.meercad.com)